OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 ### Add code to fetch document properties into the task pane's script objects

-In all the previous functions in this series of tutorials, you queued commands to *write* to the Office document.
+In all previous functions in this series of tutorials, you queued commands to *write* to the Office document.
 Each function ended with a call to the `context.sync()` method which sends the queued commands to the document to be executed.
 But the code you added in the last step calls the `originalRange.text` property, and this is a significant difference from the earlier functions you wrote, because the `originalRange` object is only a proxy object that exists in your task pane's script.
 It doesn't know what the actual text of the range in the document is, so its `text` property can't have a real value.
 It is necessary to first fetch the text value of the range from the document and use it to set the value of `originalRange.text`.
 Only then can `originalRange.text` be called without causing an exception to be thrown.
 This fetching process has three steps:

    1. Queue a command to load (that is; fetch) the properties that your code needs to read.